 Potential tax savings for Option 3: For tax purposes, employers may be able to deduct the costs of employer-provided transportation as a business expense.
-Employers should consult with their tax adviser to determine taxation.
-Per IRS Code Section 132(f), employer-provided transportation in a "commuter highway vehicle" (such as a bus, shuttle vehicle, or vanpool) is treated as a "qualified transportation fringe benefit."
-This means that the employee does not pay taxes on the value of the employer-provided transportation, nor does the employer have to pay payroll taxes on the value of this benefit.
+Employers are encouraged to consult with their tax adviser to determine taxation.
+Employer-provided transportation in a "commuter highway vehicle" (such as a bus, shuttle vehicle, or vanpool) is treated as a "qualified transportation fringe benefit."
+This means that the employee does not pay taxes on the value of the employer-provided transportation.

 Employers may be able to reduce their costs by providing a shared bus or shuttle service in collaboration with other nearby businesses, or by purchasing seats for their employees on an existing transportation service.
-In addition, employers that select Option 3 could recoup a portion of their costs by charging employees a modest user fee to employees who use the bus or shuttle, provided that the fee does not exceed the "low-cost" threshold defined below.
+In addition, employers that select Option 3 could recoup a portion of their costs by charging employees a modest user fee to employees who use the bus or shuttle, provided that the fee does not exceed the "low-cost" threshold.

-Definition of "low cost": Employers may charge a fare to their employees, provided that the fare is "low cost".
+Definition of "low cost": Employers may charge a fare to their employees, provided that the fare is "low cost."
 The Air District and MTC define "low cost" as follows: